mataktelis11/multi-agent-city/README.md

 The agent's knowledge of the map may increase dramatically sometimes, because it will trade knowledge with other agents.

-## Details
+## Usage

 To run the simulation simply click "Initialize Random Simulation" on the right and then click "Start Simulation" on the top.

 You can monitor the stats of each agent in the tables on the right.

-Also under the main grid there is a another grid which displays the memory of an agent.
-In other words the second grid displays which parts of the map an agent has visited/knows.

-You can use the drop-down menu to choose which agent's memory you want to display.

-You can also generate a random city grid with your own parameters.
-Click show input fields, fill in the parameters and then click Initialize random simulation.
+Each time you click "Initialize Random Simulation" a random grid will be generated.
+You can click the button "Show/Hide Input fields" to see all the available parameters.
+In the parenthesis we specify the default value that will be used if you do not fill in the specific field.
+After you fill in the inputs you want, click "Initialize Random Simulation".

-At any moment you can pause the simulation with the button on the top and resume it by clicking star again.

-When the simulation is paused you can also use the step button to update the simulation one frame at a time.
+At any moment you can pause the simulation with the button on the top and resume it by clicking the start button again.
+If the simulation is paused you can use the "Step simulation" button to update the grid one step at a time.

-Each agent uses BFS to create his plan/path.
+Each agent uses **BFS** to create his plan/path.
 He needs to start from his current position, visit each goal in a special order and then go back to his original starting position (his home) from the beginning of the simulation.

-When an agent has created a plan, you can see it in his memory grid as well.
+When an agent has created a plan, you can see it in his memory grid as well (yellow).

 When the first agent successfully completes his task, a pop up message will appear.
 The simulation is paused but you can resume it to see what the rest of the agents will manage to do.